sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guideV2.md

 Starting from version 3 of the board, the SidecarTridge TOS Emulator will light up a green LED indicator when the firmware is running.
 This LED indicator is not present in version 1 and 2 of the board.

 ## Powering On USB-connected to a PC/Mac/Linux Computer
-When the SidecarTridge TOS Emulator is connected to a computer via USB, it will automatically automatically start in USB Mass Storage mode.
+When the SidecarTridge TOS Emulator is connected to a computer via USB, it will automatically start in USB Mass Storage mode.
 This allows you to access the internal flash memory of the SidecarTridge TOS Emulator as a USB drive on your computer.

 {: .note}
 Starting from version 3 of the board, the SidecarTridge TOS Emulator will light up an orange LED indicator when the internal USB drive is mounted.
 This LED indicator is not present in version 1 and 2 of the board.
 When transferring files to the internal USB drive, this LED will blink to indicate data transfer activity.